Gadabuursi: Traditional Gadabuursi installation ceremony

 "The pastoral Somali have few large ceremonies and little ritual.
 For its interest, therefore I reproduce here a summary of a very full account of the traditional Gadabuursi installation ceremony given me by Sheikh 'Abdarahmaan Sheikh Nuur, the present Government Kadi of Borama.
 Clansmen gather for the ceremony in a well-wooded and watered place.
 There is singing and dancing, then stock are slaughtered for feasting and sacrifice.
 The stars are carefully watched to determine a propitious time, and then future Ugaas is chosen by divination.
 Candidates must be sons or brothers of the former Ugaas and the issue of a woman who has been only married once.
 She should not be a woman who has been divorced or a widow.
 Early on a Monday morning a man of the Reer Nuur (the laandeer of the Gadabuursi) plucks a flower or leaf and throws it upon the Ugaas.
 Everyone else then follows his example.
 The man who starts the `aleemasaar acclamation must be a man rich in livestock, with four wives, and many sons.
 Men of the Mahad Muuse lineage then brings four vessels of milk.
-One contains camels' milk, one cows' milk, one sheeps' milk, and the last goats' milk.
+One contains camels' milk, one cows' milk, one sheep's milk, and the last goats' milk.
 These are offered to the Ugaas who selects one and drinks a little from it.
 If he drinks the camels' milk, camels will be blessed and prosper, if he drinks, the goats' milk, goats will prosper, and so on.
 After this, a large four-year-old ram is slaughtered in front of him.
 His hair is cut by a man of the Gadabuursi and he casts off his old clothes and dons new clothes as Ugaas.
 A man of Reer Yuunis puts a white turban round his head, and his old clothes are carried off by men of the Jibra'iin...
 The Ugaas then mounts his best horse and rides to a well called Bugay, near Geris, towards the coast.
 The well contains deliciously fresh water.
 Above the well are white pebbles and on these he sits.
 He is washed by a brother or other close kinsman as he sits on top of the stones.
 Then he returns to the assembled people and is again acclaimed and crowned with leaves.
 Dancing and feasting recommence.
 The Ugaas makes a speech in which he blesses his people and asks God to grant peace, abundant milk, and rain—all symbols of peace and prosperity (nabad iyo 'aano).
 If rain falls after this, people will know that his reign will be prosperous.
 That the ceremony is customarily performed during the karan rainy season makes this all the more likely.
 The Ugaas is given a new house with entirely new effects and furnishings and a bride is sought for him.
 She must be of good family, and the child of a woman who has had only one husband.
 Her bride-wealth is paid by all the Gadabuursi collectively, as they thus ensure for themselves successors to the title.
 Rifles or other fire-arms are not included in the bride-wealth.
 Everything connected with the accession must be peaceful and propitious."